DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-29-contact-details.md

 - convert it to lowercase
 - prepend \`http://\` if there is no protocol

 We need training providers to deep link to the page on their website that lists their courses.
 Some of the URLs we will import already do this.
-A top-level URL can make it hard to find the information needed – a school website doesn’t prioritise their ITT content, a university equally prioritises other types of course and facilities.
+A top-level URL can make it hard to find the information needed – a school website does not prioritise their ITT content, a university equally prioritises other types of course and facilities.

 ### Contact address